veiston/Metropolia_AI_international_student_advisor/README.md

-# AI Survival Guide for Finland 🇫🇮
+# Metropolia International Student helper AI 🌍

 This is a submission for the coding assignment.
 It is a lightweight web app that uses Google Gemini to help international students navigate Finnish bureaucracy.